Student Rights and Responsibilities

 Online Academic Integrity

-Additionally, there are specific issues regarding online learning and academic integrity.
+There are specific issues regarding online learning and academic integrity.
 As a Bates student, when you are given access to Canvas, you are expected to keep confidential your username and password and to never allow anyone else to log-in to your account.
 Sharing access or passwords to Canvas is considered a breach of academic integrity and could result in you being removed from your class.

 Academic violations include plagiarism, cheating, misrepresentation, and unauthorized access.
 When you log-in to Canvas, you do so with the understanding and agreement to produce your own work, to complete course activities yourself, and to take course exams, tests or quizzes without the assistance of others.
 Violations of the policy may result in sanctions including failing the assignment, failing the course, transcript notation, or referral for Academic Hearing.
 Please ask the instructor of this course if you have questions regarding course expectations.